ryanhburbank/mars_rover/README.md

 ##Application Setup and Execution
 =================================
-note: all commands should be run from top-level directory Step 1: run bundle install from your command line
+note: all commands should be run from top-level directory Step 0: gem install bundler from command line(if not already installed) Step 1: run bundle install from your command line
 Step 2: bundle exec rspec will run the test suite
 Step 3: ruby interface.rb will run the application with the first set of sample inputs